QuestioWo/QuestioWo/README.md

 A project to create software for a driverless racing car.
 I handle the GitLab and CI along with detecting cones in a 3D environment from two 2D images.

 ### [Buddhabrot][buddhabrot]

-A C++ rendering of the [buddhabrot](https://en.wikipedia.org/wiki/Buddhabrot) fractal using the OpenGL library
+A C++ rendering of the [buddhabrot](https://en.wikipedia.org/wiki/Buddhabrot) fractal using the OpenGL and OpenCL libraries

 ## Connect with me :